reexjungle/xcal/README.md

 ##### Setup from downloaded zipped source file
 1. Extract source code to desired location
 2. Open the *solution* folder and search for the \*.sln file
-3. Double-click the file and Visual Studio starts up and loads the entire project tree.
+3. Double-click the file and Visual Studio loads the entire project tree.

 ##### Setup through cloning in GitHub desktop application
 1. Open locally-installed instance of Github desktop application.
 2. Chose to clone source and select local storage location.
 3. Open the *solution* folder and search for the \*.sln file.
-4. Double-click the file and Visual Studio starts up and loads the entire project tree.
+4. Double-click the file and Visual Studio loads the entire project tree.

 ### Building xCal
 1. Select the root of the Solution Explorer Tree